-Ever gotten half way through a project and thought “Hang on, am I even doing this right?”
+Ever gotten halfway through a project and thought “Hang on, am I even doing this right?”
+We have 🙋♀️

-That’s why we’ve created these step by step overviews to help guide you through the knitting process.
+That’s why we’ve created these step-by-step guides to walk you through the knitting process.

 Priya's the dipped sleeve cardi you didn't know you needed.
 She's a relaxed, oversized fit with an open front and rib detail.
 The dip sleeve is the perfect accent making Priya the knit you'll want to wear every day.

 You can knit the Priya in size 1/Small, 2/Medium or 3/Large.
 Each piece of the cardigan is knitted flat, and at the end, we'll stitch each panel together to make your cozy masterpiece.
 Your pattern is read like this: 1 (2, 3).

 Your kit comes with everything you need to knit your masterpiece.